 Amendment: You have the right to request that we amend your medical information.
 Your request must be in writing, and it must explain why the information should be amended.
-We may deny your request if we did not create the information, the information is accurate and complete, is not part of the designated record set, or for certain other reasons (e.g., psychotherapy notes and other information that would not be considered to be a part of your medical record).
+We may deny your request if we did not create the information you want amended and the originator remains available, or for certain other reasons.
 If we deny your request, we will provide you a written explanation.
 You may respond with a statement or disagreement to be appended to the information you want amended.
 If we accept your request to amend the information, we will make reasonable effort to inform others (including people you name) of the amendment and to include the changes in any future disclosures of that information.
 Electronics Notice: If you view this Notice on our website or by electronic mail (email), you are entitled to receive a copy of this Notice in written form.
-Please ask for a written copy at the time of your visit or by contacting us as directed on page 37.
+Please contact us as directed on page 43 to obtain this Notice in written form.

-Notice of a Breach: If there is a breach involving the privacy or security of your unsecured medical information, we will notify you, the Office for Civil Rights and other enforcement authorities, as necessary and appropriate, and we will take steps to address the issue and mitigate any damages that the breach may have caused.
+Notice of a Breach: If there is a breach involving the privacy or security of your unsecured medical information, we will notify you, government officials and enforcement authorities, as necessary and appropriate, and we will take steps to address the issue and mitigate any damages that the breach may have caused.